ksiminski/neuro-fuzzy-library/README.md

 	8. Mahalanobis prototype TSK
 	9. Mahalanobis prototype ANNBFIS

+Models for the MA, TSK, and ANNBFIS systems are saved into files in numeric and liguistic description [^lin].

 ------------

 [^nfl]: Krzysztof Siminski, NFL -- Free Library for Fuzzy and Neuro-Fuzzy Systems, [in] Beyond Databases, Architectures and Structures.
 Paving the Road to Smart Data Processing and Analysis (Stanisław Kozielski, Dariusz Mrozek, Paweł Kasprowski, Bożena Małysiak-Mrozek, Daniel Kostrzewa, eds.), Springer International Publishing, 2019, pp. 139-150.